 - Protection from creditors.
 As soon as your Chapter 13 plan is accepted, you will be granted an automatic stay.
 This stay prevents creditors from contacting you over the period of your bankruptcy plan.
 Furthermore, you will not have to contact creditors to make payments, as your trustee will handle them for you.

 Only individuals may file for the Chapter 13 plan; businesses cannot.
 In order for consumers to apply for this bankruptcy plan, they must meet specific eligibility requirements.
 You will be eligible for this plan if:

-- You are employed, your income is stable, and it’s enough to cover the monthly payment that has been proposed over the duration of the plan.
+- You have a steady income (retirement benefits and/or family assistance are acceptable), and it’s enough to cover the monthly payment that has been proposed over the duration of the plan.

 - Your income tax filings are current.